Neuroimmunology-UiO/gather/README.md

 To simplify installation and ensure reproducibility, we provide a prebuilt Singularity image: `GATHER.sif`, which has been tested on Ubuntu 24.04.1.

-Before you begin ensure [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) is installed on your system:
+Before you begin, ensure [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) is installed on your system:

 ```bash
 singularity --version